jakemdrew/FooTable.Editable/README.md

 <h2 id="QuickStart">Quick Start</h2>

+<strong>The best place to get started is the demo's folder.
+There are several html demo markups and a full ASP.net solution including a generic handler written in C#.</strong>

 1. Place a referece to footable.editable.js under footable.js.
 2. Place a referece to footable.editable-1.0.css under footable-0.1.css.
+3. If no dataHandlerURL is provided, the plugin operates in demo mode and posts alerts showing all JSON that would be transported between the client and the server.

 FooTables are defined just like always, but can include a few new FooTable.Editable classes and data attributes:
 ```html